cordcutters/markcord/README.md

 # markcord
-Discord-like markdown parser for the web, written in JavaScript
+Simple, Discord-like regex markdown parser for the web, written in JavaScript

 # Supported features
 - Headers (`#` at the start)